Ferdinando Martini: Political

-In the 1874 election Martini ran for a seat in the Chamber of Deputies for the Pescia, but lost in the runoff; the election in that district was later annulled.
+In the 1874 election, Martini ran for a seat in the Chamber of Deputies for the Pescia, but lost in the runoff; the election in that district was later annulled.
 He won an 1875 by-election by 20 votes, but this was annulled again.
 He won the election by 16 votes on 30 January 1876, and received almost 90% of the vote in the general election later that year.
 He won in the 1880 election by three votes.

 Martini joined the Constitutional Democratic Party in 1913.
 He lost in the 1919 election.

 Martini was the Minister of Public Education from 1892 to 1893.
 In 1910, Martini was appointed as Italy's ambassador to Argentina.
 From 1915 to 1916, Martini was the Minister of the Colonies.
 Martini was appointed to the Senate of the Kingdom of Italy in 1923.

 Eritrea

 Martini supported Italy's colonial ventures in Africa as he believed that the plentiful lands were not being properly used by the indigenous people.
-However, when he became governor of Italian Eritrea he pushed for it to be used for raw materials rather than settlement.
+However, when he became governor of Italian Eritrea, he pushed for it to be used for raw materials rather than settlement.

-Before the outbreak of the First Italo-Ethiopian War Martini warned the Italian government that they did not have enough soldiers to properly conduct the campaign.
+Before the outbreak of the First Italo-Ethiopian War, Martini warned the Italian government that they did not have enough soldiers to properly conduct the campaign.
 He later noted that the British were able to conduct their campaign against the Mahdist State as they had a large base in Egypt, which the Italians lacked for a campaign against Ethiopia.

 On 30 November 1897, Martini was appointed as governor of Italian Eritrea.
 He was the first civilian governor of Italian Eritrea.
 He served as governor until 1907.

-A significant amount of the Italians to immigrated to the colony returned home, which the Italian government was paying for.
+A significant number of the Italians who immigrated to the colony returned home, which the Italian government was paying for.
 Martini issued an order on 1 December 1898, which required immigrants to provide a certificate proving that they had the means to sustain themselves in the colony and that they would cover at least half of the cost to repatriate themselves to Italy.
 Italian workers were required to contribute 10% of their salary for a fund to cover their repatriation up until it reached 250 Italian lire.